manwar/python-guide/python-object-oriented-programming.md

                     raise ValueError("The 'price' attribute must be a float.") return super().__setattr__(name, value)

-Test the change
+Test the change.

     b1.price = 50 # throw exception as the value is not float

-We can work around this by cast
+We can work around this by cast.

     b1.price = float(50) # all good now